logan square

 • Logan Square

-You probably just know it as "That big column in the middle of the square," but it does have a name—and historic value.
-The Illinois Centennial Monument commemorates the 100th anniversary of the state of Illinois being accepted into the Union.
+You probably just know it as "that big column in the middle of the square," but it does have a name—and historic value.
+The Illinois Centennial Monument commemorates the 100th anniversary of Illinois being accepted into the Union.
 The monument also serves as the site of the annual Logan Square Arts Festival, which brings music, food, drinks and vendors to the park surrounding the towering structure.
 When the weather is warm, you'll find folks relaxing on the monument's steps and in the surrounding park.

 Advertising